Best Water-Based Sunscreen: 5 Lightweight Picks That Feel Like Skincare

 • Finish can look shiny on some skin types

-• May feel heavier than “essence” style sunscreens
+• Feels heavier than ultra-light essence-style sunscreens

 Check Price on Amazon